playi/WonderPyExamples/README.md

 * Connect ASAP to any robot named 'sally', no matter what type of robot it is.
 `python tutorial/01_hello_world.py --connect-eager --connect-name "sally"`

-# Developing
-## PyCharm
-At this point, opening the examples in PyCharm should work fairly well.

 # Coordinate Systems